Coda-Cola/glitchclock/README.md

 This **Glitch Clock** shows time some randomized 🎲 minutes ahead.

 You never know how much minutes you have 👻.
-It is really-really glitchy 🍄.
+It is rEaLLy-ReallY gliTchy-tChy 🍄.

 We did this all in vanilla html,css and javascript 🍦.